The Internal Revenue Service is the government agency responsible for gathering returns, analyzing them for accuracy, and collecting back taxes.

 The professionals that provide audit defense at Levy & Associates are well aware of the audit process and are perfectly positioned to create a plan and represent you or your company every step of the way.

-A strong and knowledgable professional that can represent you in an audit can eliminate a lot of time and effort you would otherwise need to dedicate to the IRS examination.
+A strong and knowledgeable professional that can represent you in an audit can eliminate a lot of time and effort you would otherwise need to dedicate to the IRS examination.
 Additionally, because some agents are known to be pushy, it also avoids the hassle and stress defending yourself on your own.

 Since most taxpayers that represent themselves lack knowledge and experience dealing with the IRS, they are more likely to be taken advantage of, which makes hiring a professional all the more important.